We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-If you have any infections or medical conditions, prescription medication may be offered to treat or control these conditions and rid the body of the infection.
-This may be enough to stop thebleeding.
-However, if medications are causing thebleeding, your doctor may recommend switching medications or discontinuing the use of your current medication.
+If you have any infections or medical conditions, prescription medication may be offered.
+This may be enough to stop the bleeding.
+However, if medications are causing the bleeding, your doctor may recommend switching medications or discontinuing the use of your current medication.

 Contact your doctor immediately if you experience a recurrence of bleeding into the skin after treatment.